sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 * When the NPU receives a reboot command via the CLI to restart the SmartSwitch, it initiates the reboot sequence.

-* The NPU sends a GNOI Reboot API signal to all connected DPUs in parallel using multiple threads.
-This signal instructs the DPUs to gracefully terminate all services, excluding the GNMI server, in preparation for the reboot.
+* The NPU sends a gNOI Reboot API signal to all connected DPUs in parallel using multiple threads.
+This signal instructs the DPUs to gracefully terminate all services, excluding the gNOI server and also database, in preparation for the reboot.

 * Upon dispatching the Reboot API, the NPU issues the RebootStatus API to monitor whether the DPU has terminated all services except GNMI and database service, continuing until the timeout is reached.
 Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS.